Substance Abuse Resources in Prescott Drug Rehab, Alcohol Rehab & Detox

 - Treehouse Learning Community Center Where: 635 N. 1st St. Prescott, AZ 86301

 SMART Recovery MeetingsWhere 12-step groups ask members to look to a higher power, the alternative recovery group, Self-Management for Addiction Recovery Training (SMART) Recovery focuses on self-reliance and self-empowerment.
 SMART Recovery operates based on a 4-point system which includes living balanced lives, managing destructive thoughts, coping with any impulses and building the motivation to abstain.
-Here are the meetings that are closest to Prescott.

 - DPC Where: 505 Whipple St. Prescott, AZ 86301 NAVAHCS Where: 500 State Hwy.
 89 Prescott, AZ 86301

 Al-Anon and Nar-Anon MeetingsThe 12-step meetings that are meant for the mothers, fathers, husbands, wives, girlfriends, boyfriends, fathers, mothers, sons, daughters, aunts, uncles, cousins and other loved ones of those who struggle with substance use disorder are called Al-Anon (a sister organization of AA) and Nar-Anon (a sister organization of NA).
 It can be difficult for the loved ones of those who struggle with alcohol and drug addiction.
 The loved ones can often need their own support groups.
-Here are the meetings in the Prescott area.

 - Al-Anon Where: Mingus View Pres Church 8340 E. Leigh Dr. Prescott Valley, AZ 86314